-In 2002 a large parcel of land belonging to the Wheaton Estate was purchased.
+On December 28, 1946 long time island resident and philanthropist, Arthur S. Fairchild, gifted the beach and 47 acres of his estate to be “maintained as a public park (with its natural beauty preserved) for use by the people of the Virgin Islands in perpetuity without discrimination of any kind as to race, creed, color or national origin”.
+The beach was developed accordingly for public recreation.
+In 2002 more land was acquired including the Drake’s Seat Overlook, and a large parcel belonging to the Wheaton Estate.
 This parcel in combination with the existing Magens Bay Authority managed beach park and an existing 75 acre preserve managed by the Nature Conservancy was joined to create the 319-acre Magens Bay Watershed Preserve.
 The Preserve protects approximately 25 percent of the Magens Bay watershed and is a joint effort between the Virgin Islands Government, the Nature Conservancy and the Magens Bay Authority.

-Tropical Discovery Hiking Trail
+3. Hike the Tropical Discovery Trail